 Hansjörg Rüdisühli, Switzerland

+Of course I am more than willing to write in support of the fabulous series of exercises you have created to help those of us with snoring or sleep apnea.
 I was diagnosed with sleep apnea about six years ago.
 My doctor tried using a CPAP machine during a sleep study.
 I reacted very badly.
 I could hardly breathe and and found myself hyperventilating and very uncomfortable.
-A friend and a Feldenkrais trainer recommended I try Sleeping for Snorers.
+A friend and a Feldenkrais trainer recommended I try Singing for Snorers.
 I did and found almost immediate relief.
 I continued using the method and enjoyed an improvement in my sleep and also in hearing.
 Always been "tone deaf" since a young age, I began to improve my sense of pitch and rhythm through the use of the exercises.
 Although I did not believe that my sleep apnea completely disappeared, it improved radically.
 And no longer was a major concern.
 My snoring, never terrible, disappeared.
 Eventually, I started to practice Singing for Snorers only once a week or occasionally on a long trip in my car.
 That seemed nearly sufficient to keep the musculature in my mouth toned and in good shape, especially my pharynx and my tongue.
 I was in an accident and lost my car and stopped the exercises for several months.
 My sleeping began to suffer.
 Finally, I checked my pharynx.
 It was slack.
 I am now back on the program to stay.
 For the rest of my life.
 The longer I use Singing for Snorers the more aware I am of how very sophisticated and exceedingly well thought out the three series of exercises are.
 They are carefully designed to strengthen the musculature of the mouth, especially the pharynx and the tongue.
 And so very clever.
 I keep noticing the tiniest details and improving my use of these extraordinary exercises after years of use.
 Many thanks to Alise for her brilliant work in developing these marvelous lessons.

 Dan Eades, Virginia, USA